memo/eco-nft/README.md

 ### Viv3 - open marketplace for digital art
 - https://viv3.com/
 - Blockchain: **Flow** (by CryptoKitties folks, used by one of the largest NFT platforms, [NBA topshots](https://www.nbatopshot.com/))
-- Open to everybody (not invite only or curated)
+- Open application (not invite only or curated)

 ### Cargo - open marketplace for all kinds of digital collectibles
 - https://cargo.build/